 View the CAPTAIN'S BLOG to find out the latest news.

-Sign up on this page if you are a health professional who would like to accept a tour of duty aboard Thunderbird 1!
+Message Captain Lou if you are interested in joining the boat or sign up on this page if you are a health professional who would like to accept a tour of duty!

 Location: Puerto Marquez, Acapulco, Mexico